 Similarly, take a closer look at the 'Memories of Escape' option.
 They're listed in this order: the room you begin at, the four sections that lead to the True Ending, the three sections for the Safe ending, and then the remaining rooms (which lead to the Sub ending, the only other one with credits).

-In the knife ending, Junpei himself is unable to recognize his killer due to being practically dead from blood loss, despite seeing him leave.
-It turns out that it is a hint about his killer.
+In the knife ending, Junpei finds Lotus stabbed in a corridor, to only be stabbed himself shortly after.
+Junpei is unable to recognize his killer due to being practically dead from blood loss, despite seeing him leave.
+It turns out that it might be a subtle hint about his killer, even if only slightly.
 Ace has prosopagnosia.
+Of course, that might just be thinking too much into it.

 In Door 6, Ace estimates about four engines of this size would power the ship.
 Ace has been on the Gigantic before (and its owner,) and recognizes the surroundings, He would naturally know the design.